New Teacher Tips for Parent-Teacher Conferences

 2. That their child can improve in your class (Steps 5 and 6)

-By following this framework, you’ll be able to fulfill both of those needs, provide parents with a complete picture of their child’s performance, position yourself as the expert, and leave the conference with a clear plan for supporting the student’s growth.
+By following these steps, you can provide parents with a complete picture of their child’s performance, position yourself as the expert, and leave with a clear plan for supporting the student’s growth.

 Step 1: Set the Tone